 Many of us struggle to achieve a healthy balance between work and family or personal life.
-But, whose responsibility (the employee or the employer) is it to ensure that an individual achieves a balance between work and “life?”
+But, whose responsibility (the employee or the employer) is it to ensure that an individual achieves that work-life balance?
 And at whose expense?

-Sometimes we need to call in the calvary.
-Concierge companies such as Fini Concierge offer a solution.
-Employees can outsource those personal projects or everyday tasks that they don’t like to do, don’t feel that they have time to do or realize don’t require their personal touch.
-It’s a choice to live life in a different way – and a simpler way at home and at work.
+Instead of offering flex-time, companies should explore offering concierge services as a benefit for employees to achieve work/life balance.
+Employees can outsource personal projects or everyday tasks that they don’t like to do, don’t feel that they have time to do or realize don’t require their personal touch.
+It’s a choice to live life in a different way and a simpler way at home and at work.

-And if you want your company to offer additional work/life balance benefits – make your voice heard to your HR department or your manager.
-After all, if your company can help you pick up the dry cleaning and get the car serviced while you work for them, then you’ll probably be a loyal and efficient employee.
+For employees: Make your voice heard to your manager or HR department.
+After all, if your company can help you pick up the dry cleaning and get your car serviced while you work for them, then you’ll probably be a loyal and efficient employee.

 Editor’s Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness